naomi-carey/naomi-carey/README.md

 I'm a Front End Developer, Content Creator, Technical Writer, and technology enthusiast.
 I am passionate about the human experience and I believe that humans are more than just their relationships with technology.
 I am interested in Human Experience Design rather User Experience Design.
 Human Experience Design considers the needs of users, customers, active stakeholders & passive stakeholders.

-When I'm not developing and building things, you can find me running, hiking, cooking, spending time with my family or tossing the ball with my pooch "Waldo".
+When I'm not developing and building things, you can find me running, hiking, cooking, spending time with my family or tossing the ball with my dog "Waldo".

 ### Connect with me: